 - Mix it with water and knead it well till it becomes a soft smooth round ball, which should not stick to the sides of the vessel.

-- Make into small balls approximately to the size of lemon.
+- Make into small balls approximately to the 2 inches in diameter.

 - With the help of rolling pin, spread it gently into a thin flat circle.